aro-network/aro-docs/docs/aro-network/network.md

 Keeper Nodes work in segmented regions based on their geo-locations.
 Every Keeper Node should be assigned to a region where it is physically located to ensure high availability and service quality in that specific region.

+There are two types of Keeper Nodes:

-Keeper Nodes typically run on rather stable, capable network environment, e.g. server rooms.
-Keeper Nodes need to ensure very high performance and availability to the network.
+- The first type consists of large, high-performance, stable `Monitoring Nodes`.
+They typically run on rather capable network environment, perform comprehensie validation tasks and serve as the "ultimate arbiters" in maintaining the honest and orderly operation of the entire network.
+- The second type consists of small, distributed, and numerous `Checker Nodes`.
+They flexibly and randomly "test" the behavior and resource capabilities of surrounding Edge Nodes, providing highly valuable assistance to large monitoring nodes and forming an organic complement in the network topology.

-The key responsibility of a Keeper Node is:
+Generally, the key responsibility of a Keeper Node is:

 1. Maintaining the public ledger on blockchain;
 2. Ensuring the correctness of contract execution;